chuachinhon/practical_nlp/README.md

 #  Practical NLP

 This series of notebooks is aimed at helping fellow NLP enthusiasts think about applying new tools and techniques to practical tasks.
-My goal is to keep the code and work flow simple, and focus on an actual use case.
+My goal is to keep the code and work flow simple, and focus on actual use cases.

 # PART 5: Fine Tune Transformer Model On Custom Dataset